project2051/docker-workshop/09_Fig/README.md

 * Typing just `fig` with no options will display some help and list of available commands.
 Just in case you forget some obvious `rm` `start` `stop` `build` actions.
 For more, look go to http://www.fig.sh/cli.html

+## Lets try some experiments

+First of all, change the source code of the webapp and send another GET request.
+Because of using current directory as a volume, you don't need to rebuild the container - all the changes apply immediately!

-Lets try some experiments - please change the direction of the relationship.
+Now please change the direction of the relationship.
 Let the redis container link to the web right now.
 Some of you may be surprised with
 ```
 ConnectionError: Error -2 connecting to redis_1:6379.
 Name or service not known.
 ```